-○ Cradle to gate ○ Cradle to gate with options ♡ Cradle to grave environment and provide an outer layer to the building.
+Stone cladding is applied to a building exterior to separate it from the natural environment and provide an outer layer to the building.
 It not only provides a control to weather elements but also a durable, aesthetically pleasing building appearance.
 Granite cladding is used in commercial, residential, and public sector buildings.
-The results in this study are presented for cladding with a thickness of